travishuff/accounting-tracker/README.md

 Newly created bananas have a `sellDate` of null.
 A value is assigned when they are sold.
 Since expiration date is not stored in the db, you'll have to manage that logic in your frontend code.

 The banana "database" persists only in memory: it is cleared whenever the server is restarted.

+Given the simple nature of the backend, you'll have to manage the necessary data manipulations on the frontend.
+While this may not be the best application design, it does give you a chance to flex your muscles.

 ## Install
 From the root of this repo: `npm install` or `yarn`